Welcome to today's edition of the Rush 24-7 podcast.

 Here's my last point about the slander campaign that's underway right now.

-So attention, KMBZ listeners, because you know where I'm going.
+So, attention, KMBZ listeners, because you know where I'm going.

-It is uh primary season in a lot of I mean, obviously Arizona, there's primary for the seat to replace Kit Bond in Missouri, and a bunch of people are running, so it's just all kinds of campaign advertising.
+There's primary for the seat to replace Kit Bond in Missouri, and a bunch of people are running.

-No matter where you live, you've either just come through it like we did here in Texas, oh, piece of uh local news that's important to everybody, Texas Senator K. Bailey Hutchison announcing this morning she is staying for her full term to 2012.
+Oh, piece of local news that's important to everybody: Texas Senator Kay Bailey Hutchison announcing this morning she is staying for her full term to 2012.

 That didn't go so well for her.

-But what has gone well for her is the love that we've shown her here in Texas for for what she's been doing in the Senate fighting Obamacare.
+But what has gone well for her is the love that we've shown her here in Texas for what she's been doing in the Senate fighting Obamacare.

-But she's right about this and valuable right now, so she's at the top of her uh uh the top of her game right now.
+So she's at the top of her top of her game right now.

 And so she has said that I'm not coming out.